colbee1/jobq/README.md

 ### In progress

-- Auto restart job after application crash when using a durable job adapter and a memory topic adapter.
+- Reservation timeout.

 ### Planned

-- Job timeout.
 - Auto cleanup unused topics.
+- Auto restart job after application crash when using a durable jobs repository but a volatil one for topics.

 ### Available job repositories